tjoyner/ofvioletsandlicorice/whatheshaving.md

 [Nonino](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#nonino) &ndash; *...two fingers... he tossed it down to feel the fire in his throat, he wanted to extinguish the question that he was about to ask.*

 <h2>Chapter 20</h2>
-Tagiatelle, etc. &ndash; *Two tagliatelle, with some Gemma," said Luciano, "listen... we've climbed into the dark Langhe..."*
+Tagiatelle, etc. &ndash; *"Two tagliatelle, with some Gemma," said Luciano, "listen... we've climbed into the dark Langhe..."*

 <h2>Chapter 22</h2>
 1978 Barolo &ndash; *"...from the Beppe Rinaldi winery"*